mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 1. *Accounts*: A container that tracks specific assets, liabilities, equity, income, or expenses.

-2. *Adjusting entries*: Fixing incomplete or inaccurate records at the end of an accounting period, ensuring the proper accounts and values are entered. (**"Cleaning up the financials before reporting**)
+2. *Adjusting entries*: Fixing incomplete or inaccurate records at the end of an accounting period, ensuring the proper accounts and values are entered. (**Cleaning up the financials before reporting**)

 3. *Adjustment*: A change made to an account that reflects its true, or updated balances at the end of a period. (**"updates to keep things accurate"**)